Professor Toby Breckon

 Service and Outreach

-Prof. Breckon is a scientific advisor to H.M.
-Cabinet Office (Cyber Security Expert Group, 2015-present) and previously to H.M.
-Government Office for Science (2016/17) in areas pertaining to his research specialism.
+Prof. Breckon is a consultant scientific advisor to the UK Dept of Transport, as a member of the DfT College of Experts (2023+), and has previously served as a scientific advisor to H.M.
+Cabinet Office (Cyber Security Expert Group, 2015-2020) and previously to H.M.
+Government Office for Science (2016/17).

 At Durham, Prof. Breckon led applied Computer Science research, as Head of Innovative Computing within the School of Engineering and Computing Science (2014-2018) and now leads research spanning the visual computing theme as Head of VIViD (Vision, Imaging and Visualisation in Durham, 2021-present) in the Department of Computer Science.
 From 2020, he serves as a member of the Ethics Advisory Committee bringing broad experience in the application of ethics approval and practice within Artificial Intelligence and related areas.

-In support of outreach, he acts as a STEMNET Science & Engineering Ambassador promoting awareness of intelligent sensing, in terms of both its underpinning technology and related societal impact, and additionally advises the student-led solar challenge race team, Durham University Electric Motorsport (DUEM), on the design of their vehicle telemetry.
+In support of outreach, he acts as a STEMNET Science & Engineering Ambassador promoting awareness of AI-based perception, in terms of both its underpinning technology and related societal impact, and additionally supervised the on-vehicle telemetry design ("CAN-by-wireless") for the student-led solar challenge race team, Durham University Solar Car.